narasimhan3737/openRTSP_install/README.md

 # openRTSP_install
-Installs the latest version of the openRTSP.
+Installs the latest version of the openRTSP in linux.